Grunge fashion: Men's fashion

-Grunge fashion/style was influenced by disheveled and androgynous thrift-store clothing, defined by a looseness that de-emphasizes the body's silhouette.
-Men wear second-hand or shabby T-shirts with slogans, band logos, etc. A plaid shirt might accompany the T-shirt, along with ripped or faded jeans.
+Grunge fashion/style was influenced by disheveled and androgynous thrift-store clothing, defined by a looseness, de-emphasizing the body's silhouette.
+Men wear second-hand or shabby T-shirts with slogans, band logos, etc. A tartan shirt might accompany the T-shirt, along with ripped or faded jeans.
 Black combat-style boots, such as Doc Martens, completes the ensemble.
 In 1992, The New York Times wrote: "This stuff is cheap, it's durable, and it's kind of timeless.
 It also runs against the grain of the whole flashy aesthetic that existed in the 80's."
 As for hairstyles, men follow the "hair-sweat-and-guitars look" of Kurt Cobain.

 Women's fashion

 In the 1990s, less was more and dressing-down was an acceptable norm.
 For shoes, women started wearing clunky combat boots and Doc Martens.
-They typically wore slip dresses with flannels, flannels and ripped jeans, and plaid in layers.
+They typically wore slip dresses with flannels, flannels and ripped jeans, and tartan in layers.
 Low-rise and ripped, wide-legged jeans were popular.
 The clothing was paired with simple jewelry such as chokers and hoop earrings and dark, rich-colored lipstick.
-Bell-bottom jeans from the 1970s were popular again by 1995, along with the baby-doll T-shirt.
+Bell-bottom jeans from the 1970s were popular again by 1992, along with the baby-doll T-shirt.
 When flannels were worn, they were oversized and when it became too hot to wear them, they were tied around the waist.
 Hairstyles included the half-up-half-down style and messy hair that made the impression nothing was done to it.

 Designer

 When grunge started to be a popular trend in the early 1990s, fashion designer Marc Jacobs was the first designer who brought grunge to the luxury platform.
-In 1993, Jacobs as the creative director of women's design at Perry Ellis, debuted a spring collection that was inspired by grunge.
+In 1993, Jacobs as the creative director of women's design at Perry Ellis, debuted a spring collection inspired by grunge.
 The collection included some iconic grunge items such as flannel shirts, printed granny dresses, Dr. Martens boots, and knitted skullcaps.
 Fashion critic Suzy Menkes declared "Grunge is ghastly."
 New York magazine said, "Grunge: 1992–1993, R.I.P."
-A few years later, Jacobs and his business partner joined the French luxury brand Louis Vuitton in 1997.
+A few years later, Jacobs and his business partner would join the French luxury brand Louis Vuitton.

 Grunge in the 2010s

 According to a 2013 Today article, the 1990s made a comeback after New York Fashion Week (NYFW) when designers shared their interpretations of Seattle's early 1990s boho-chic.
 This led to grunge fashion appearing in shopping malls and grunge-inspired back-to-school looks.

-In 2013, Yves Saint Laurent and Dries van Noten were trying to bring grunge back to the runway and made it a trend again.
+In 2013, Yves Saint Laurent and Dries van Noten successfully attempted to re-introduce grunge to the runway, bringing it back into the fashion zeitgeist.